IOMechs/angular-tags-input/README.md

 ```

 > **Note**:
-> Always remember to add `(click)="fns.onItemClicked(item)"`, otherwise neither the item will be added in input field nor any event would be emitted.
+> Always remember to add `(click)="fns.onItemClicked(item)"`, otherwise neither the item will be added in input field nor any event would be emitted on clicking item.

-> Don't forget to add `tick.png` in your assets field.
+> Don't forget to add `tick.png` in your assets folder.

 #### Nested Dropdown Template